 The Intel International Science and Engineering Fair (Intel ISEF), a program of Society for Science & the Public (SSP), is the world's largest international pre-college science competition.
 Approximately 1,700 high school students from more than 75 countries, regions and territories showcase their independent research as they compete for approximately $4 million in prizes.
 The Intel ISEF is the premier global science competition for students in grades 9–12.

-Intel ISEF 2016 will be held in Phoenix, Intel ISEF 2017 will be held in Los Angeles, and Intel ISEF 2018 will be back in Pittsburgh.
+Intel ISEF 2017 will be held in Los Angeles, Intel ISEF 2018 will be in Pittsburgh, and Intel ISEF 2019 will be in Phoenix.

 Intel ISEF is a program of Society for Science & the Public, sponsored through 2019 by Intel.